Skip to main content

 • Does Pulse replace Notion?

 No. Pulse does not replace Notion as a place to write docs.
-Pulse indexes Notion content for retrieval and decision modeling, and complements it with cross-tool answers and agent actions.
+Pulse pulls in Notion content for search and decision tracking, and complements it with cross-tool answers and agent actions.

 See if Pulse is the right shape for your team.

-A 30 minute interview with a founder and your stack connected in 10 more.
-The graph isn't cold on day one.
+A 30 minute interview with a founder, and your tools connected in 10 more.
+Pulse isn't empty on day one.